Trend and Anomaly Detection

 Queries

-You can enable trend and anomaly detection for queries both when they are manually constructed and AI-generated.
+You can enable trend and anomaly detection for queries whether they are manually created or AI-generated.

 Manual Queries

-Go to the Build Query page and construct a query as usual.
+Go to the Build Query page and build a query as usual.
 To enable trend and anomaly detection, check the AI-Powered Trend and Anomaly Detection checkbox.
 Three new fields will appear:

 • Properties to Monitor: The properties of the model to check for trends and anomalies.
 This is currently limited to numerical properties only.
 If the list is empty, it means the selected model has no numerical properties and this feature is not available for the model.